 A high-priority policy objective should be for developers to include only enough parking stalls in their projects within the core area to meet the immediate need and to locate the majority of their parking in the core frame.
-This approach would reserve the majority of core land area for pedestrian movement and uses and yet recognize that the adjacent core frame is within a very result in increased building mass and there is a substantial public benefit.
-Examples of public benefit might include superior pedestrian or vehicular linkages, or superior public open space.
+This approach would reserve the majority of core land area for pedestrian movement and uses and yet recognize that the adjacent core frame is within a very short walk.